Looking for things to do in Mandalay area? No worries, you’re on the right place 😉

 Today, Mandalay has over 1 million inhabitants and is one of the top tourist attractions in Myanmar, along with Yangon, Bagan and Inle Lake.
 I personally think that if you only have a few days to spend in Myanmar, Mandalay is the best option because there are many things to see and do not only in Mandalay, but also in the surrounding area.

 There are many points of interest in Mandalay and on my list of attractions I tried to include everything that I consider worthwhile doing around the city.

 Explore the city by Bicycle

-One of the best things to do in Mandalay is to explore the city by bicycle.
+One of the best things that you can do in Mandalay is to explore the city by bicycle.
 Mandalay is a flat city and the streets are based on a grid system, numbered from 1st to 49th from North to South and 50th to 90th from East to West; so it’s almost impossible to get lost.
 And the traffic isn’t nearly as crazy as in many other cities in Southeast Asia.

 By bike, you have the opportunity to explore and visit some of the most interesting points of interest in Mandalay, such as the stone carver’s district; Ma Soe Yein monastery – the city’s largest monastery; the Jade market; Shwe In Bin Kyaung – one of the most beautiful monasteries in Mandalay; a gold pounder workshop, etc.

 Despite the dusty streets, I had a great time biking around Mandalay, specially visiting the stone carving district along Sagaing–Mandalay Road.
 It’s very interesting to see skilled craftsmen and women working (carving, chipping, polishing and painting) on marble slabs to sculpt beautiful and delicate Buddha statues.